hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships/1-create-foreign-key.md

 metaDescription: "This part of the tutorial covers how to create Foreign key for a table column using Hasura console"
 ---

 In the `todos` table, the value of `user_id` column must be ideally present in the `id` column of `users` table.
 Otherwise, it would result in inconsistent data.

 Postgres allows you to define foreign key constraint to enforce this condition.

 Let's define one for the `user_id` column in `todos` table.

-Head over to Console -> Data -> todos -> Modify page.
+Head over to Console -> DATA -> todos -> Modify page.

 It should look something like this: